 For we are His workmanship created in Christ Jesus unto good works which God hath before prepared that we should walk in them (Eph.
 2:10).

 “Created in Christ Jesus…” The new creation!
 And, “we are His workmanship…” We—that is, the Church.
 The word workmanship is the Greek poema, which means this Master Craftsman’s handiwork, His masterpiece, the project He has poured His all into, even Himself.
-It is His life’s work, the crowning piece of all His wisdom and works, beyond which there is not, nor ever can be, any greater.
-The Church of Jesus Christ, “the church which is His body, the fullness of Him that filleth all in all.”
+It is His life’s work, the crowning piece of all His wisdom and works, beyond which there is not, nor ever can be, any greater, because the Church of Jesus Christ is His very own fullness: “the church which is His body, the fullness of Him that filleth all in all.”
 I know, it’s a far cry from what we see in our world around us today.
 But let us tred softly, and remind ourselves that we don’t see it all; much of the work is behind this Artist’s veil, and He—Wisdom the Master Craftsman—is not finished yet.